alichtman/stronghold/README.md

 1. Firewall

-    + Enable Firewall?
+    + Turn on Firewall?
-    	- This helps protect your Mac from being attacked over the internet by viruses and worms.
+        - This helps protect your Mac from being attacked over the internet.
-    + Enable Logging?
+    + Turn on logging?
-    	- If there is an infection, logs are helpful for determining the source.
+        - If there IS an infection, logs are useful for determining the source.
-    + Enable Stealth Mode?
+    + Turn on stealth mode?
-    	- If enabled, your Mac will not respond to network discovery attempts with ICMP ping requests, and will not answer connection attempts made from closed TCP and UDP networks.
+        - Your Mac will not respond to ICMP ping requests or connection attempts from closed TCP and UDP networks.

-2. System Protection
+2. General System Protection

     + Enable Gatekeeper?
-    	- Protect against malware by enforcing code signing and verifying downloaded applications before letting them to run.
+    	- Defend against malware by enforcing code signing and verifying downloaded applications before allowing them to run.
     + Prevent automatic software whitelisting?
+        - Both built-in and downloaded software will require user approval for whitelisting.
     + Disable Captive Portal Assistant and force login through browser on untrusted networks?
-    	- On an untrusted network, Captive Portal could be triggered and direct you to a malicious site WITHOUT any user interaction.
+        - Captive Portal Assistant could be triggered and direct you to a malicious site WITHOUT any user interaction.

 3. User Metadata Storage

-    + Clear language modeling data?
+    + Clear language modeling metadata?
-    	- This includes user spelling and suggestion data.
+        - This includes user spelling, typing and suggestion data.
     + Disable language modeling data collection?
     + Clear QuickLook metadata?
     + Clear Downloads metadata?